JCSDA/jedi-docs/docs/developer/developer_tools/cmake.rst

 .. warning::
   Many unit tests use MPI, which can require additional MPI configuration.
-  For example, using OpenMPI on the Mac typically requires the following to enable oversubscribing (which means running more MPI processes than avaialble cores).
+  For example, using OpenMPI on the Mac typically requires the following to enable oversubscribing (which means running more MPI processes than available cores).
   Note that extra MPI processes beyond the number of cores on a system do not actually run in parallel, but that's okay with short, fast-running programs such as unit tests.